How to Set Snow Removal Expectations in an HOA

-It was 5:00 AM and four inches of snow had fallen in an association.
+It was 5:00 AM and four inches of snow had fallen in an HOA.
 Residents were waking up and getting ready for work, and one sees that a snowplow has come by and just plowed the bottom of their driveways.
 Quick as a flash they call their property manager asking, “Why isn’t the snow plowing finished?
 Why didn't I get my driveway cleared?

 The property manager tells them that snow plowing only starts after four inches of snow completed falling, which happened at 4am, but the resident is clearly upset.
 “If I had known this sooner,” he said, “I would have gotten up earlier or made other plans.”

 During the winter months, one of the nicest benefits of living in an HOA or community association is that someone else does the snow removal and de-icing.
 That benefit fades, however, when residents start wondering, “Where is the snowplow?”
 “When will my driveway be plowed?”
 “Are the sidewalks still slippery?”